Pokémon Mystery Dungeon: Explorers of Sky: Development

-With the success of Explorers of Time and Explorers of Darkness worldwide, and the Pokémon Mystery Dungeon series selling over 10 million copies sold by the end of 2008, a sister game was announced half a year after the release of Shiren the Wanderer 3 for the Wii in Japan.
-On January 20, 2009, 4gamer teased Explorers of Sky with a pending release date set for Spring 2009.
+With the success of Explorers of Time and Explorers of Darkness worldwide, and the Pokémon Mystery Dungeon series selling over 10 million copies sold by the end of 2008, Explorers of Sky was announced half a year after the release of Shiren the Wanderer 3 for the Wii in Japan.

+On January 20, 2009, few video game related news teased Explorers of Sky with a pending release date set for Spring 2009.
 Like Pokémon Platinum was the sister game of Pokémon Diamond and Pearl at the time, Explorers of Sky was shown as the sister game of Explorers of Time and Explorers of Darkness, and featured additional content such as additional Pokémon available at the start and side stories centered for a few side characters in "Special Episodes".
 Nearly a month after its teasing, the game received a release date set for April 18, 2009 in Japan, in addition of a website dedicated to the game.
-A day before its initial release, more info were dropped for the game, along with the presence of Shaymin and its new location, Shaymin Village.
+A day before its initial release, more information were revealed for the game, along with the presence of Shaymin and its new location, Shaymin Village.

+When the game was first revealed in Japan, western media expected to see an overseas release by the end of 2009.
 A trimester after its Japanese release, on July 29, 2009, Explorers of Sky received a North American release for October 12 of the same year, confirmed by Nintendo of America.
 Later in September 2009, a European released was confirmed for November 20, and in October 2009 an Australian release for November 12.
+This game was the last time Nob Ogasawara was credited as a translator in both the Pokémon and Mystery Dungeon franchises, as he left that position by the time Explorers of Time and Darkness released.
+Prior to this event, he had worked as a translator to the latter series with Pokémon Mystery Dungeon: Red and Blue Rescue Team and Torneko: The Last Hope.

 Release

 Explorers of Sky was released in Japan and Taiwan on April 18, 2009; North America on October 12, 2009; Australia on November 12, 2009; and Europe on November 20, 2009.
-No release date for South Korea was even announced throughout 2009, even if its predecessors had one.
-It was later re-released on the Wii U Virtual Console in Japan on July 20, 2016, in North America on June 23, 2016, and in the PAL region on August 18, 2016.
+No release for South Korea was announced throughout 2009, even if its predecessors had one.
+It was later re-released, along with Pokémon Mystery Dungeon: Blue Rescue Team and Red Rescue Team, on the Wii U Virtual Console in Japan on July 20, 2016, in North America on June 23, 2016, and in the PAL region on August 18, 2016.